FTS-SIA-HFU-24-25/backend/README.md

 #### Connection with specified length

-**Connection beginn**
+**Connection begin**

-This is when you say to the server: `Hey, I'm this, I want to send this length of data`

-> [UUID, VERSION, LENGTH, DATA_TYPE]

-After that you send the data in chunks that you like, until you reached the length, that you have provided
+You send the data in chunks that you like, until you reached the length, that you have provided

-> [UUID, LENGTH, DATA]
+> [UUID, VERSION, LENGTH, DATA]

 ### Important

-The length of `UUID` is alway 8, so the first 8 bytes are reserved only for **UUID**
+The length of `UUID` is 8, so the first 8 bytes are reserved only for **UUID**

 The length cannot be longer then 255, because it is the max value of a byte.